SergioMolano/Guessing-Game-Back/README.md

 # Guessing Number Game Backend

 Welcome to the Guessing Number Game Backend!
-This backend is built with Java, Spring Boot, and JDK 11.
+This backend is built with Java, Spring Boot version 2.7.17, and JDK 11.
 It serves as the server-side logic for the guessing number game.

 ## Table of Contents